Kousthub28/Share-Fusion/README.md

 4. If you add a `LICENSE` file (e.g., MIT License), ensure it’s referenced correctly, or remove the license link if not included.
 5. Upload the project to GitHub with this README for a polished presentation.

-This README provides a clear, professional overview of ShareFusion, ensuring users can understand, set up, and use the project effectively.